librity/faq_for_school_21/ENGLISH.md

 #### Where can I find the latest version?

-The latest version (`3.x.x`) of both the norm and norminette checker can be found in the official repo:
+The latest version (`3.x.x`) of both The Norm and norminette checker can be found in the official repo:

 - https://github.com/42School/norminette